Gsllchb/Missandei/README.md

 # Missandei
-A simple Java interpreter for Brainfuck
+A Java implementation of Brainfuck interpreter

 ## Usage
 ```commandline